Asserting the presence of a custom claim in JWT

 At line 15, I am telling to the instance of “JwtParserBuilder” whichever JWT it parses, it has to assert that the JWT contains “name” claim and its value matches with “Sumanth”.

-At line 22, we are telling the instance of “JwtParserBuilder” to verify whether a token contains “name” claim with value “Sumanth1”.
-Since the claim name is same as the one at line 15, It will override the previous assertion.
+At line 25, we are telling the instance of “JwtParserBuilder” to verify whether a token contains “name” claim with value “Sumanth1”.

-At line 24, we parse the second token and it will fail because it has the claim but the value is not matching.
+At line 29, we parse the second token using the new instance of “JwtParser” and it will fail because it has the claim but the value is not matching.
 It throws “IncorrectClaimException” exception.

-At line 32, we parse the third token and it will fail because it doesn’t have the custom claim, so it fails.
+At line 40, we parse the third token using the new instance of “JwtParser” and it will fail because it doesn’t have the custom claim, so it fails.
 It throws “MissingClaimException” exception.

 Below is the output